opensearch-project/documentation-website/_dashboards/management/query-data-source.md

 Introduced 2.11
 {: .label .label-purple }

 This tutorial guides you through using the **Query data** use case for querying and visualizing your Amazon S3 data using OpenSearch Dashboards.

+## Prerequisites

+You must be using the `opensearch-security` plugin and have the appropriate role permissions.
+Contact your IT admin to assign you the necessary permissions.

 ## Get started with querying